 Adeptia would configure and install all the components needed for the installation.

 We will focus on configuring the services needed for creating outbound EDI files.
-Adeptia Integration Suite is a web-based developer studio that is based on SOA framework.
+Adeptia Solution is a web-based developer studio that is based on SOA framework.
 Developers configure services and reuse services as part of developing process flows.
 Services include database extraction rules, mappings, source/targets, APIs, and process flows that bind all the services together to produce output files.

 Adeptia is a multi-tenant application where ACME Software can create a Group per Customer and these are siloed tenants that only see their transactions and trading partner setups.